-In addition to breed, age and health restrictions of the pets, you are looking at regulations about the carrier too.
+In addition to breed, age, and health restrictions of the pets, you are looking at the carrier’s regulations.
 Depending on the size of your pet, you might need a custom-made carrier.
-All the airlines have specifications and they usually are very similar.
+All the airlines have specifications, and they usually are very similar.

-Your pet has to be able to comfortably stand and turn around in the carrier.
-The recommended carrier are made from rigid plastic with wired door.
+Your pet has to be able to stand and turn around in the carrier comfortably.
+The recommended carrier is made from rigid plastic with a wired door.
 Wired cages are not allowed.
 You are encouraged to place a familiar object like a toy or a blanket with the pet to provide comfort.
 We were lucky to have dog beds that fit perfectly inside the carriers.

 There is also a maximum carrier restriction for size and weight.
 This is also something each airline has available online.
-For Air Transat it was 32 kg (70 lb) including the pet and the carrier.
+For Air Transat, 32 kg (70 lb), including the pet and the carrier.
 Luckily, our dogs weigh a lot less than that.

-Another interesting thing I discovered when looking into taking dogs abroad was the fact that you could only have so many pets travelling at the same time.
-Some airlines only allow one pet on board so if someone else booked their ticket first, you’re out of luck.
+Another interesting thing I discovered when looking into taking dogs abroad was that you could only have so many pets travelling at the same time.
+Some airlines only allow one pet on board, so if someone else booked their ticket first, you’re out of luck.

 For cargo, there is also a limit.
 Air Transat allows up to four dogs on a flight.
 It’s advisable to book your tickets directly with the airline and check if there are spaces for dogs on the day you want to travel.
 In a way, it’s funny, but I can totally see the reasoning behind it.
 Four dogs might bark, but 10 of them would make a ruckus that would stress them all even more.
-When I booked our flights, there were no other dogs travelling which worked out just fine.
+When I booked our flights, no other dogs were travelling, which worked out just fine.

-One of the most frequently asked questions is about cost.
-For us the cost breakdown, not including the microchips and rabies, included in CAD$:
+One of the most frequently asked questions is about the cost.
+For us, the cost breakdown, not including the microchips and rabies, included in CAD$:

 - Vet certificate $100